zevtyardt/reverse-engineering/README.md

+# re·verse en·gi·neer·ing

 ```
-re·verse en·gi·neer·ing
-noun
   the reproduction of another manufacturer's product
   following detailed examination of its construction or
   composition.
 ```